Search

 How to Mix:

-Mix everything and place it in feeders.
-If you want to make suet cakes, melt the suet, mix in the dry ingredients, pour into muffin tins, and let them harden in the fridge.
+Combine all ingredients and place them in appropriate feeders.
+For suet cakes, melt the suet or lard, mix in the dry ingredients, pour into muffin tins or other molds, and let them harden in the refrigerator.

 Ingredients:

-- 2 cups safflower seeds (birds love it; squirrels hate it!)
+• 2 cups black oil sunflower seeds (birds love it; squirrels hate it!)

 Bird Feeding Tips for Maximum Feathery Happiness